pulpgrinder/Fronkensteen/src/remote-repl/README-remote-repl.md

 remote-repl.js provides the following Scheme procedures:

-`(launch-remote-repl-server)` -> Launches the package in server mode, and waits for incoming connections from a client.
+`(launch-remote-repl-app)` -> Launches the package in app mode, and waits for incoming connections from a remote terminal.

-`(launch-remote-repl-client)` -> Launches the package in client mode, and attempts to connect to a server.
+`(launch-remote-repl-terminal)` -> Launches the package in terminal mode, and attempts to connect to a remote app.

 Both of these prompt for a host:port address (default: localhost:5900 for the server, and localhost:5901 for the client) and a password.